 One common experience is that many organizations struggle to translate strategy into execution, particularly in such a way as to maximize efficiency and minimize pain.
 In the context of shrinking budgets and ever-present expectations to do more with less, it has become challenging to deliver results as there are fewer and fewer middle managers to interpret the directives of a senior management team for frontline staff.

 As an intuitive and experienced systems thinker, I am able to guide your organization through the process of closing the execution gap.
-I employ a variety of methods — some derived from modern facilitation and coaching techniques.
+I employ a variety of methods — some anchored in two decades of cross-functional work experience, some derived from my background in anthropology/ethnography, some based on modern service design, facilitation, and coaching techniques.

 In activities like yoga or meditation, we improve our skills — and derive greater personal benefits — from participating again and again (building a personal practice).
-Making business process improvements is not that dissimilar: starting from a simple, authentic and clear interpretation of our goals and objectives, we develop new processes and begin to use them, making incremental adjustments and becoming better every day.
+Making business process improvements is not that dissimilar: starting from a simple, authentic, and clear interpretation of our goals and objectives, we develop new processes and begin to use them, making incremental adjustments, and becoming better every day.